Lisa's Sax: Cultural references

+The opening scene of the episode depicts a TV movie broadcast by The WB titled The Krusty the Klown Story: Booze, Drugs, Guns, Lies, Blackmail and Laughter; although this is a parody of cheesy TV movie biopics in general, it more specifically lampoons Love and Betrayal: The Mia Farrow Story which aired on Fox in 1995.
 While telling Bart and Lisa about 1990, Homer says, "Tracey Ullman was entertaining America with [...] crudely drawn filler material."
 This is a reference to The Simpsons's debut as "bumpers" airing before and after commercials on The Tracey Ullman Show.
 The song "Those Were the Days" parodies the opening credits of the television show All in the Family.
 Bart's blackboard punishment "I no longer want my MTV" is a reference to the old MTV slogan "I Want My MTV" (and a jab at the channel's declining quality due to lack of music videos and an uptick in reality TV shows, like The Real World).
 One of the people who run over the saxophone is a man on a tricycle, who promptly falls over.
 This is a reference to the show Rowan & Martin's Laugh-In.
 At the beginning of the flashback, the song "Don't Worry, Be Happy" by Bobby McFerrin can be heard.
 In the flashback, Dr. Hibbert fashioned his hair and attire like Mr. T in The A-Team.
 Homer can be seen watching Twin Peaks and The Giant is then shown waltzing with the White Horse.
+Homer imagines playing foosball with Michelangelo's David and Munch's The Scream.
 In King Toot's music store, when Homer buys Lisa her first saxophone, there is a guitar in the background that is similar to Eddie Van Halen's "Frankenstrat" guitar.
 The photo beside Kent Brockman on the news has him modeled after the Coppertone Girl.
 At the end of the episode, Lisa performs a brief, cruder rendition of the hook of "Baker Street" by Gerry Rafferty on her new saxophone before the music segues into the original song.